AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 DUI Laws

-If you receive multiple DUIs, you may be required to install a DUI interlock, which you’ll need to blow into before you can start driving.
+If you receive multiple DUIs in Utah, you may be required to install a DUI interlock, which you’ll need to blow into before you can start driving.
 While interlocks aren’t required for first offenses (just highly incentivized), they’re required for any subsequent offenses during probation.
 Offenders under age 21 will have to use interlocks for three years.
 The penalties increase for blood alcohol concentrations of 0.16 percent or higher: In that case, an interlock is mandatory for one year.

 Seat Belt Laws

 All drivers ages 16 and older must wear seat belts, no matter which seat they’re in.
-This law is under primary enforcement, so a police officer can stop you for not wearing a seat belt even if you commit no other traffic violations.
+This law is under primary enforcement, so a police officer can stop you for not wearing a seat belt even if you commit no other traffic violations.6

 Distracted Driving Laws